a2geek/libvirt-bosh-cpi/README.md

    $ export BOSH_DEPLOYMENT_DIR=~/Documents/Source/bosh-deployment
    ```

 2. Connectivity settings: Libvirt supports a number of connection types, and the `libvirt_cpi` supports 3 of them.
-Create the related variable file with your settings in `my-settings.yml` (for ease of copy/paste as well as the `.gitignore` is set for this).
+Create the variable file  `my-settings.yml` with your specific settings (for ease of copy/paste as well since the `.gitignore` is set for this file name).

    a. `socket`: Connect by Unix socket.
-The simplest and mostly useless for standing up a foundation.
-But if you're just hacking at the CPI code and standing up the Director is sufficient, it's quick and easy:
+The simplest method, but mostly useless for standing up a foundation.
+If you're just hacking at the CPI code and standing up the Director this is sufficient, and it's quick and easy:
    ```
    libvirt_socket: <socket here, likely /var/run/libvirt/libvirt-sock>
    ```